For urgent consular assistance call

 More information:

-If you're travelling from a country where yellow fever is widespread you’ll need a valid yellow fever vaccination certificate to enter Botswana.
-This does not apply to a child aged under 1 year.
+If you're travelling from a country where yellow fever is widespread, you'll need a valid yellow fever vaccination certificate to enter Botswana.
+This does not apply if you're under one year old.

 If you can't show proof of vaccination, authorities may not let you enter.